swan-io/graphql-client/docs/docs/getting-started.md

 ## 2. Generate the schema config

+The schema config is necessary for the cache to understand when your spread an interface type (e.g. `on ...
+Node { id }`).
+Don't worry, this ends up being really light and wont't affect your bundle size much.

 ```console
 $ generate-schema-config path/to/schema.gql dist/schema-config.json
 ```

 ## 2. Create your client

+Configure your client with your `url`, desired default `headers` & the `schemaConfig` you just generateed.

 ```ts title="src/index.tsx"
 import { Client, ClientContext } from "@swan-io/graphql-client";